logicalclocks/logicalclocks.github.io/docs/admin/ldap/configure-project-mapping.md

 add each user manually.
 A mapping is created by specifying a group from LDAP that will be mapped to a project in Hopsworks and what role the members of that group will be assigned in the project.

-Once a mapping is created project membership is managed by LDAP group membership.
+Once a mapping is created, project membership is managed by LDAP group membership.
 Any change to group membership in LDAP will be reflected in Hopsworks i.e. removing a user from the LDAP group will also remove them from the project.

 ## Prerequisites